digdilem/taskpony/README.md

 - Maybe:
   - A priority system.
 Poss 3 dots on each task in list for one-touch change.
 Low, medium, high?
 Sorted accordingly?
   - Add default sorting option, rather than just newest-first.
-  - Add colour to tasks lists.
-(Possibly based on priority, possibly a per-task setting)
+  - Add colour to tasks.
+(Possibly based on priority, possibly a per-task setting.
+Beware making things too messy)
-  - New release available alert.
   - Multi-language support.
-  - A demo instance that resets every NN minutes?
-(Perhaps a hardened docker that just deletes the database)  Free hosting required.
   - Daily email report.
 Possibly showing outstanding tasks from Default list and summary stats.
   - Some sort of toggleable daily progress badge "N tasks done today".
 Unsure of need/benefit.
   - Ability to undelete Lists
-  - A self reloading ability when another client changes the displayed list.
-May require a fairly bit switch to api style working
+  - A self refreshing ability when another client changes the database, so it's displaying the latest info.
   - A history table for tasks and actions.
 Extra detail for tasks for recurring tasks, when lists were created, changed etc.